wise-introvert/imageboard/README.md

   // Board ID.
   // Example: "b".
   id: string,

   // Board title.
   // Example: "Anime & Manga".
   title: string,

   // Board description.
   description: string,

   // Is this board "Not Safe For Work".
-  isNotSafeForWork: boolean?,
+  notSafeForWork: boolean?,

   // "Bump limit" for threads on this board.
   bumpLimit: number?,

   // "Comments posted per hour" stats for this board.
   // Is supported by `makaba` and `lynxchan`.
   commentsPerHour: number?,

   // The maximum attachments count in a thread.
   // Only present for 4chan.org
   maxAttachmentsInThread: number?,

   // Maximum comment length in a thread on the board (a board-wide setting).
   // Only present for `4chan.org`.
   // `2ch.hk` also has it but doesn't return it as part of the `/boards.json` response.
   maxCommentLength: number?,

   // Maximum total attachments size in a thread on the board (a board-wide setting).
   // Only present for `4chan.org`.
   // `2ch.hk` also has it but doesn't return it as part of the `/boards.json` response.
   maxAttachmentsSize: number?,

   // Maximum total video attachments size in a thread on the board (a board-wide setting).
   // Only present for `4chan.org`.
   maxVideoAttachmentsSize: number?,

   // Create new thread cooldown.
   // Only present for `4chan.org`.
   createThreadCooldown: number?,

   // Post new comment cooldown.
   // Only present for `4chan.org`.
   postCommentCooldown: number?,

   // Post new comment with an attachment cooldown.
   // Only present for `4chan.org`.
   attachFileCooldown: number?,

+  // The "features" supported or not supported on this board.
+  features: {
     // Whether "sage" is allowed when posting comments on this board.
     // Only present for `4chan.org`.
-  isSageAllowed: boolean?,
+    sage: boolean?,

     // Whether to show a "Name" field in a "post new comment" form on this board.
     // Only present for `2ch.hk`.
-  areNamesAllowed: boolean?
+    name: boolean?
+  }
 }
 ```